GSA/digitalgov.gov/content/communities/open-data.md

 A community listserv and working group that unites 900 open data leads at federal agencies, data stewards, and all others in government interested in open data, enterprise data inventory, civic tech, and data-driven government issues.

-Bi-weekly implementation support meetings are held every Tuesday at the U.S. General Services Administration (GSA) for Federal employees and contractors.
+Monthly implementation support meetings are held the first Tuesday at the U.S. General Services Administration (GSA) for Federal employees and contractors.